taronaeo/beeai-framework/python/docs/workflows.md

     workflow.add_agent(
         name="Researcher",
         role="A diligent researcher.",
-        instructions="You look up and provide information about a specific topic.", tools=[WikipediaTool()],
+        instructions="You look up and provide detailed research for a given topic.", tools=[WikipediaTool()],
         llm=llm,
     )